LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2026-03-08-LVAC-WL5of6-Avondale-Cup.md

 With **five races completed**, the **Winter League now heads into its final event**, the **2 Mile Road Race**, with Handicap, on **Tuesday 31th March 7:30pm**.

-While **Hilary McDonald currently leads the standings**, the margins remain tight and a strong performance in the **final race** could still reshape the top positions.
+While **Hilary McDonnell currently leads the standings**, the margins remain tight and a strong performance in the **final race** could still reshape the top positions.

 The final race of the **Winter League** promises to be a thrilling conclusion to the series, where **every point will matter** and runners will give their last push to secure their final positions.